 5.4 Submitting supplementary files

 You must submit each supplementary file separately from the manuscript (follow instructions in the OJS page of Silva Fennica).
+Select the article component type that best describes your supplementary file.
+However, the type of a supplementary file may not be “Article Text”.
 All supplementary files must be included in the first submission and they are peer-revived.
-No new supplementary files may be added to the revised manuscript or the review process will be started over.
+If important supplementary files will be added to the revised manuscript, the review process may be started over.
 However, you must revise the supplementary files according to the advice given by the reviewers and editors.

 6 Procedures for revised and accepted manuscripts